 Entry Fee and Memberships: $10 and US Chess and PCC memberships through October are required.
 Pay during registration with cash or check payable to Portland Chess Club.
 US Chess membership rates/information/benefits, PCC membership rates/information/benefits

 Prizes: 1st-$50 and name inscribed on club champions plaque, 1st U1800/unrated-$25.
 Cash prizes are combined and split if there is a tie and all those who tie for first are co-champions and get their name inscribed on champions plaque.

 Qualifiers: This tournament is a qualifier for the OSCF State Championship

 Location: Portland Chess Club, 8205 SW 24th Ave, Portland, OR 97219

 Notes: 1) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
 2) This tournament uses the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.
 The pairings may be adjusted to accommodate player availability.
-3) OCF/WCF/ICA state membership is encouraged but not required.
-The membership helps support and expand chess in the Northwest and includes a monthly subscription to the award-winning Northwest Chess magazine.
-Link to online payment 4) This tournament is not a Northwest Chess Grand Prix event.
-5) No Tuesday Quads in October due to the Club Championship.
+3) OCF/WCF/ICA state membership is not required.
+4) This tournament is not a Northwest Chess Grand Prix event.